 “How can we help ensure providers offer person-centered services in Ohio?
-Based on our findings, CQL is the perfect vehicle to make it happen,” says Dr. Patrick Maynard, President and Chief Executive Officer of Franklin County Residential Services (FCRS) near Columbus, Ohio.
+Based on our findings, CQL is the perfect vehicle to make it happen,” says Dr. Patrick Maynard, President and Chief Executive Officer of I Am Boundless (formerly FCRS) near Columbus, Ohio.

 PREPARING FOR THE ACCREDITATION

-In 2014, staff members were introduced to CQL by Patrick Maynard, CEO of FCRS, who had previous connections to CQL while working in Illinois.
+In 2014, staff members were introduced to CQL by Patrick Maynard, CEO of Boundless, who had previous connections to CQL while working in Illinois.
 “When I moved to Ohio and became the CEO, I was interested in fully implementing and integrating the concepts of person-centeredness and person-directed services.
-It made sense to introduce FCRS Leadership to CQL,” says Maynard.
-This introduction began a robust evaluation process, where FCRS started to familiarize itself with CQL, by attending the 2014 CQL Conference in St. Louis, seeking out information online, talking with CQL staff, connecting with other agencies and taking part in a CQL Training in New York.
+It made sense to introduce Boundless leadership to CQL,” says Maynard.
+This introduction began a robust evaluation process, where Boundless started to familiarize itself with CQL, by attending the 2014 CQL Conference in St. Louis, seeking out information online, talking with CQL staff, connecting with other agencies and taking part in a CQL Training in New York.